nick92/grape/README.md

 ### Contributing
 Contributions to Grape are highly encouraged!
 If you'd like to contribute, please fork the repository and submit a pull request with your changes.
 For more details, check out our contributing guidelines.

-### License
-Grape is released under the MIT License.
-For more information, see the LICENSE file in the repository.

 For detailed documentation and further examples, please refer to our Wiki.
 For support, please open an Issue.